 To foster unity within the fellowship of Area 79 by creating an awareness of the needs of alcoholics in remote communities.
 This committee seeks to assist those who are unable to make it to regular face-to-face meetings on a consistent basis.
 Members may be faced with travel or geographic challenges or may face barriers such as language, cultural considerations and/or anything else that could separate a person who needs A.A. from our lifesaving program of recovery.

-The Remote Connections Committee Chair is an appointed position on the General Service Committee.
+The Remote Communities Committee Chair is an appointed position on the General Service Committee.
 For more information about the duties and responsibilities of the Chairperson, please see the following Job Description.

 or Phone: 604-435-2181